Declaring the BACS Major

 I want to declare!
 What do I do now?

-Go to this page and at the top there is a link to start the major declaration process with DocuSign: https://college.as.virginia.edu/student-forms (FYI the instructions recommend you use the Chrome web browser.)
+Go to the College’s page of DocuSign forms, https://college.as.virginia.edu/student-forms.
+(FYI the instructions recommend you use the Chrome web browser.)
 You have to do some things to show you’re a real UVA student, and then look for the item “Declaration of Major and Minor Form (DocuSign)”.
 Read what’s there, and to then get to the form, click on that text in the left column.
+Note: it says to contact someone in CS to determine what steps you need to in order to declare, but you don’t need to do that – the page you’re reading explains all that!

 Step 1: